anshlabs716/anshlabs716/README.md

            ▼
         🧠 Learn
            │
-           └──────────────↻
+           └───────────↻
 ```

-Sometimes the project works perfectly.
+Sometimes the result is amazing.

-Sometimes I spend hours wondering why something is broken.

-Both count as learning. 💀
+Sometimes it completely falls apart.

+Both are useful.

 ---

 # 🛠️ What I Like Building

-I like software that is:
+I like creating software that is:

 * 💡 Useful
-* ⚡ Lightweight
 * 🧠 Interesting
 * 🛠️ Practical
+* ⚡ Lightweight
 * 🔒 Privacy-friendly
 * 🌎 Open source
 * 🧪 Experimental